monomelodies/formulaic/README.md

 # Formulaic
 Object-oriented form utilities for PHP5.4+

+## This project is discontinued
+Please see its successor: monolyth/formulaic

 HTML forms suck.
 Well, no, they're superduper handy, but writing them and validating them server-side can be a pain.
 Formulaic offers a set of utilities to ease that pain.